 Exclusion in Spiritual Communities

-“I’ve been married for six years now; [my wife] plays together with me.
-We have a band, a Christian band [Death Snake], and we play death metal.
+“I’ve been married for six years now; my wife plays together with me.
+We have a band, a Christian band called Death Snake, and we play death metal.

 My father is an evangelical pastor.
 I understand that my calling is to tell of God, to talk about God, for a specific kind of people—for the underground people.